-For the 2022/23 financial year I set a balanced budget, ensuring that West Mercia Police was living within its means, whilst delivering my priorities set out in my Safer West Mercia Plan.
-I approved a council tax increase of 3.94% which, along with an uplift in funding from the Government settlement, has allowed for an additional £14.3m of resources.
-This was spent on frontline policing and improving the infrastructure to support those officers, which communities have long said is a priority.
-This investment included meeting the target of recruiting the additional 125 police officers which were promised by the Government.
-This target was not only achieved, but an additional 19 police officers were recruited.
-This brought the West Mercia Police establishment figure, at the end of the financial year, to 2,475 which is the highest figure on record.
-These additional officers allow resources to be targeted towards key areas of concern for communities.
-Increased investment has also been allocated to crime prevention initiatives and projects that support victims of crime, supporting the delivery of key elements of my plan.
+For the 2023/24 financial year I set a balanced budget, ensuring that West Mercia Police was living within its means, whilst delivering my priorities set out in my Safer West Mercia Plan.
+I approved a council tax increase of 5.94% which, along with an uplift in funding from the Government settlement, has allowed for an additional £13.6m of resources.
+The additional resources were used to continue to boost officer numbers by a further 40, taking West Mercia's establishment to 2,506 which is the highest establishment number on record in the force.
+These additional officers will be based at the heart of communities in new Neighbourhood Crime Fighting teams and as Community Safety Engagement Officers.
+These new officers will continue the focus on neighbourhood policing and addressing key community concerns.
+I will support the force in continuing to prioritise the greatest possible proportion of resource towards frontline policing and ultimately delivering the best for communities.